jerrybonnell/hoshi/README.md

 To use this parser, please install the [Kagome](https://github.com/ikawaha/kagome) parser on your system.

+### Sudachi installation

+To use this parser, please install the [Sudachi](https://github.com/WorksApplications/Sudachi) parser on your system.
+The results generated will depend on the dictionary you installed.
+See here for the [options](https://github.com/WorksApplications/Sudachi#dictionaries).

 ## Supported parsers

 Hoshi currently supports the following parsers: